GSA/piv-guides/pages/locally-trusted-ocsp.md

   * A locally trusted Root CA to issue OCSP Responder certificates
   * Windows 2012 R2 server

 Because of its limited, local-only scope and special content requirements, it is recommended that a new, dedicated **Root CA** <!-- What is a Root CA vs. a CA mentioned above? -->be used to issue locally trusted OCSP Responder certificates.
-(Additional details for configuring the Root CA may be found in the procedures below and supplemental information contained in [Appendix 2 - Using Microsoft CA as the self signed root](#Appendix-2---Using-Microsoft-CA-as-the-self-signed-root-1).)
+(Additional details for configuring the Root CA may be found in the procedures below.
+Supplemental information is contained in [Appendix 2 - Using Microsoft CA as the self signed root](#Appendix-2---Using-Microsoft-CA-as-the-self-signed-root-1).)

 #### Recommended:
- - Hardware Security Module (HSM)
+  * Hardware Security Module (HSM)
- - Certificate Policy (CP) and Certification Practices Statement (CPS):  Documented security policies and procedures for deployment and operation OCSP Responder certificate issuing CA and the OCSP Responder(s).
+  * Certificate Policy (CP) and Certification Practices Statement (CPS):  Documented security policies and procedures for deployment and operation OCSP Responder certificate issuing CA and the OCSP Responder(s).
 	 - Recommend leveraging one or more relevant CP(s) published by a CA(s) you rely on for requirements.

 > <i class="icon-info"></i>  CA installation, HSM configuration, and policy documents are not covered in detail by this document.